-Continuous integration is a practice in which developers integrate codes in a shared repository multiple times in a day.
-Now think a group of developers are working on the same project.
-A developer changes the copy of the code base.
-Now when other developers submit code changes to the source code repository, the changes made by the previous developer stops reflecting.
-With codes being constantly changed, infrequent commits take place and testing becomes late.
-If a long branch of code is not checked it may lead to integration conflicts.
+Continuous integration is a practice in which developers integrate codes in a shared repository multiple times a day.
+Now think a group of developers is working on the same project.
+A developer changes the copy of the codebase.
+Now when other developers submit code changes to the source code repository, the changes made by the previous developer stop reflecting.
+With codes being constantly changed, infrequent commits take place, and testing becomes late.
+If a long branch of code is not checked, it may lead to integration conflicts.
 When the developer branch is re-integrated with the main branch, bugs can percolate in/ The main repository becomes so different from the developers; branches that merging the changes becomes a hellish affair.
-So, many principles are there for successful continuous integration like
+So, many principles are there for successful continuous integration like:

-- Maintaining a single source code repository – Use a source code management system that can serve as the main source code repository.
-By using the source code management tools, you can keep the code in a centralised location from where developers can access the most updated version of the build mainline.
-All the scripts, property files, schema and libraries created by developers should be pushed to this centralised source code repository.
+- Maintaining a single source code repository – Use a source code management system to serve as the main source code repository.
+By using the source code management tools, you can keep the code in a centralized location from where developers can access the most updated version of the build mainline.
+The scripts, property files, schema, and libraries created by developers should be pushed to this centralized source code repository.

-- Stop committing broken codes – You should detest from committing codes that fails tests or are non-functional.
+- Stop committing broken codes – You should detest from committing codes that fail tests or are non-functional.
 Developers should practice maintaining a private build before checking and pushing the code into the centralized repository.
-Developers should run the integration builds in their local development environment after code testing so as to prevent integration failures.
+Developers should run the integration builds in their local development environment after code testing to prevent integration failures.

 - Undertaking build automation – The build process should be automated in a CI environment.
-This would help building and launching the system using a single command of build scripts.
+This would help to build and launch the system using a single command of build scripts.
 The build process should include everything from sourcing the database schema from the central repository and employing it in the production environment.
-The build tools like Ant, MS build and Ruby Rake helps in build automation.
+The build tools like Ant, MS Build, and Ruby Rake helps in build automation.

-- Inducing self-testing capabilities in the build – Apart from the build being automated, the tests for the CI system must also be automated.
-Automated tests and methods like test driven development and extreme programming can test a huge chunk of codes for bugs.
-For running tests in an automated manner, the tests should be written in an xUnit framework like NUnit or Junit.
-In the CI system, it is necessary to ensure that 100% of the tests are passed before committing to the central code repository.
-Clogging the mainline with codes that have not passed all the automated tests will result in poor quality software.
-There are various coverage tools that helps in ensuring that every code is tested.
+- Inducing self-testing capabilities in the build – Apart from the automated build, the tests for the CI system must also be automated.
+Automated tests and methods like test-driven development and extreme programming can test a huge chunk of codes for bugs.
+For running tests in an automated manner, the tests should be written in a xUnit framework like NUnit or Junit.
+The CI system must ensure that 100% of the tests are passed before committing to the central code repository.
+Clogging the mainline with codes that have not passed all the automated tests will result in poor-quality software.
+Various coverage tools help in ensuring that every code is tested.

-- Making latest executable version easily accessible to all- In the CI process, the latest executable version of the code must be made accessible to all the developers on the project
+- Making the latest executable version easily accessible to all In the CI process – The latest executable version of the code must be made accessible to all the developers on the project.

-- Automating the deployment – It is important to automate deployments with scripts which helps in fastening the process and reducing errors.
-Provisions for rollback should be there as failure can occur anytime
+- Automating the deployment – It is important to automate deployments with scripts that help fast the process and reduce errors.
+Provisions for rollback should be there as failure can occur anytime.